nanodeath/ReReplay/README.md

     r.run
     # and done!

-Of course, this doesn't actually track any input, so...let's monitor the request time using the request_time_monitor:
+Of course, this doesn't actually track any output, so...let's monitor the request time using the request_time_monitor:

 ## Request Monitor
     require "rereplay/monitors/request_time_monitor"